-Bearing the yellow and black from the flag of the surrounding province of Gelderland, the largest province in the Netherlands, Vitesse Arnhem are the oldest professional club currently competing in the top-flight Eredivisie.
-Currently badmouthed in Holland for also being the first Dutch club to have a moneyed foreign owner, Vitesse, in fact, have a long history more linked to England than the former USSR.
+Bearing the yellow and black from the flag of the surrounding province of Gelderland, the largest in the Netherlands, Vitesse Arnhem are the oldest professional club currently competing in the top-flight Eredivisie.
+Frowned upon in Holland for being the first Dutch club to have a moneyed foreign owner, Vitesse have a long history more linked to England than the former USSR.

 Drawn from the middle-classes, these boys chose ‘Vitesse’ because it sounded French and high-brow.
 Soon football became their winter sport, and then their only sport.